Changissnz/nu_merchant_principal/README.md

 to be formulated on what protections and opportunities open frameworks offer if adopted, especially if these frameworks enable proprietary calculations.
-This class of calculations are given this name due to attributes on their procedural generators and their outputs that are reserved for an exclusive group of entities.
+This class of calculations is given this name due to attributes on its procedural generators and its outputs that are reserved for an exclusive group of entities.
 Whatever values of worth and ramifications from these calculations can only be assumed to place a reserved class of entities over others, on the